 Dental implants are titanium screw-like structures that replace the root of a tooth when it fails.
 It is placed directly into the jawbone.
 Most implants look exactly like natural teeth.

-Implants are a safe and well-established treatment, that will last for as long as you care for them.
+Implants are a safe and well-established treatment that will last for as long as you care for them.
 They can be placed depending on the condition of the bone in your jaw.
 Special tests, such as a CT scan, can determine the condition of the bone.
-You may need bone grafting, but your dentist/implantologist will discuss this with you.
-Placing the implant is a fairly straightforward procedure which is done under a local anesthetic.
+You may need bone grafting, but your dentist/ implantologist will discuss this with you.
+Placing the implant is a fairly straightforward procedure which is done under a local anaesthetic.
 As with any dental surgery, you may feel some discomfort for a few days after the procedure, the implantologist may provide you with, or prescribe painkillers.

 When the implant has been placed, the bone in your jaw needs time to grow in order to fuse to the implant.
 This can take a few months.
 It is very rare that the implant does not fuse with the bone.